Ovorp/arrays-objects-callbacks/README.md

 # Project Summary

-In this project, we'll provide practice JavaScript problems to help you better understand `Objects`.
+In this project, we'll provide practice JavaScript problems to help you better understand `Arrays, Objects and Callbacks`.

 ## Setup